 PF-BioNMR provides with state of the art NMR high-field spectrometers and knowledge to study biological macromolecules, their structure, dynamics and interactions at atomic resolution.
 NMR (equipment and expertise) can be used for fragment or drug-screening and drug-design, to characterise intrinsically disordered proteins or polysaccharides, to follow post-translational modifications in cell extracts, to monitor reactions in real-time or to determine the chemical structure of natural or synthetic molecules (Figure 1).

-For more information, you can contact us at: firstname.lastname@example.org
+For more information about the NMR activity, you can contact us at: email@example.com

 The Hydrogen/Deuterium eXchange Mass Spectrometry (HDX-MS) activity at Institut Pasteur